boalyyance/cloud-security-portfolio/projects/risk-assessment/README.md

 The audit scope includes the entire security program at Botium Toys, covering IT assets (employee devices, office equipment), internal networks, and critical systems.
 All assets and existing controls will be reviewed for compliance and effectiveness.

 ### Goals
-- Assess existing IT assets and classify them by criticality
+- Assess and classify existing IT assets based on their criticality.

-- Complete controls and compliance checklist
+- Complete the security controls and compliance checklist.

 - Identify gaps in security controls and compliance